-Dean, who completed his degree in 2009, is an Analyst for Greenhill & Co, a leading independent mergers and acquisitions advisory firm.
-He says: ‘Oxford provided an unparalleled opportunity to enhance my self-confidence, develop thorough analytical skills, and hone my ability to communicate in a clear and articulate manner – prerequisites for a career in investment banking.’
+Dean is an analyst for Greenhill & Co, a leading independent mergers and acquisitions advisory firm.
+He says: ‘Oxford provided an unparalleled opportunity to enhance my self-confidence, develop thorough analytical skills and hone my ability to communicate in a clear and articulate manner – prerequisites for a career in investment banking.’

 A typical weekly timetable

 - Six lectures and two tutorials or classes

 - Preparation for the tutorials and classes: reading, writing essays, solving problem sets; up to two and a half days for each tutorial or class

 - Discussing the essay or the problems in the tutorial or class

 First University examinations:

 Optional courses, of which at least two must be in Management

 Choose from more than 20 options papers.
 Current options include: